-Why we engage How the Board engages Partners and Engaging with our partners and suppliers is paramount for • The Board supports the continuing development of our partner training and learning programme, which Suppliers developing our business relationships.
-Increasing our use of aims to deliver a comprehensive training schedule that includes Alfa Systems training, our delivery partners is a key element of our longer-term strategy for increasing methodology and simulation-based implementation workshops. the number of implementations we can deliver and providing us • The Board supports continuing to scale our existing partnerships and extending our partner ecosystem to with a more flexible implementation resource.
-We are working strengthen our coverage in core markets. with partners to help cultivate operational agility and engage with • The Board oversees the road to net-zero and is focused on regulatory, supplier and consumer pressures suppliers to uphold ethical and environmental standards. initiating changes to reporting, financial products and compliance.
+- The Board supports the continuing development of our partner training and learning programme, which aims to deliver a comprehensive training schedule that includes Alfa Systems training, our delivery methodology and simulation-based implementation workshops. - The Board supports continuing to scale our existing partnerships and extending our partner ecosystem to strengthen our coverage in core markets. - The Board oversees the road to net-zero and is focused on regulatory, supplier and consumer pressures initiating changes to reporting, financial products and compliance.